jcd2163/jcd2163.github.io/_posts/2018-06-19-West_nile_project_final.md

 Next, I used unsupervised learning to engineer new features from clustering.
 These created categorical features that grouped positive WNV  traps by location, location and month, and spray clusters.
 I wanted to see how these results compared to manually inspecting for clusters (as I did above).

 I also created visualizations of the original data and clusters using the map that was provided from Kaggle.
 These included GIFs and even a 3D graph.
 For the maps, the scripts available via Kaggle were very helpful.
-I mostly used the link here: https://www.kaggle.com/khyh00/west-nile-heatmap/code.
+I mostly used the link [here](https://www.kaggle.com/khyh00/west-nile-heatmap/code).
 Creating these maps lead me to explore the data through further visualizations, as you will see below.

 The first plot I created is a visualization of the WNV positive traps for each half month and year.
 This was similar to the work i did with the uber kepler tool but wanted to recreate here as well.